 - Erection and installation of plant machinery during the construction period

-- Machinery from the commencement of loading for dispatch to site (including transit and incidental storage)
+- Machinery from the commencement of loading for dispatch to the site (including transit and incidental storage)

 - Defective design and machinery breakdown during testing and commissioning